Devices Menu#

 Flash Target Application#

-Click Flash Target Application to display the Flash Target Application page, where you can flash and erase your device.
-The adapter serial number is displayed to the right of the page title.
+Click Flash Target Application to open the Flash Target Application page, where you can flash an application image, erase the device, or read device memory.
+The adapter serial number appears to the right of the page title.

-To flash the target application, drag and drop an application image file, or browse to select a file.
+To flash the target application, drag and drop the application image file, or browse to select a file.

 Secure Engine Firmware#

-Click Secure Engine Firmware to open the Secure Engine Firmware page, where you can flash the secure engine firmware.
-The adapter serial number is displayed to the right of the page title, and the firmware version appears below the title.
+Select Secure Engine Firmware to open the Secure Engine Firmware page, where you can flash the secure engine firmware.
+The adapter serial number appears to the right of the page title, and the current firmware version appears below the title.

 Connectivity Firmware (Only 917 chip family)#

-Click Connectivity Firmware to open the Connectivity Firmware page, where you can flash the connectivity firmware.
-The adapter serial number appears to the right of the page title, and the firmware version appears below the title.
+Select Connectivity Firmware to open the Connectivity Firmware page, where you can flash the connectivity firmware.
+The adapter serial number appears to the right of the page title, and the current firmware version appears below the title.

 Update Adapter#

-Click Update Adapter to display the Update Adapter page, where you can update the adapter firmware.
-The adapter serial number appears to the right of the page title, and the current adapter firmware version displays below the title.
+Select Update Adapter to open the Update Adapter page, where you can update the adapter firmware.
+The adapter serial number appears to the right of the page title, and the current firmware version appears below the title.

-If a newer firmware version is available, an Update button appears.
+If a newer firmware version is available, select Update.

 Configuration Menu Options#